EAL-IT-Technology/RaspberryFun/design/index.md

 The class network as served by the router/AP.

-* ip range 192.168.1.0/24
+* IP range 192.168.1.0/24
-* gateway 192.168.1.1
+* Gateway 192.168.1.1
 * DNS 192.168.1.1
-* DHCP will serve 192.168.1.50-250
+* DHCP will serve 192.168.1.100-200

-VLANs are not used.
+VLANs are not used on the subnet.

+If multiple access points are used, the second will have the addres 192.168.2.0/24 and so on.

 ## Naming convention

 Raspberries will be called Raspberry01, Raspberry02, and so on, where the number reflects the group number.
 This is the name that will appear in the dhcp lease file in the router/AP.
+Since DNS is enabled, it will be the name used for acces instead of the IP address.

 Other names are decided by e.g. kernel drivers.